 - Current enrollment in an undergraduate or graduate program of study specializing in digital media, communications, marketing, or other relevant major

-- Interest in digital and social media storytelling in a nonprofit setting
+- Interest in digital storytelling in a nonprofit setting

 - Familiarity with Microsoft Office, Canva, and Adobe Creative Suite

-- Experience with (or interest in learning) social media platforms
+- Experience with (or interest in learning) email marketing platforms and digital marketing analytics

 - Superior organizational skills, attention to detail, and ability to facilitate a project from start to finish